 This logo variation stands for the idea of traveling between several locations, from one key point to another.
 This sober and simple design allowed us to draw a tourist map of Paris.

 The Tourist Office has 5 information points.
-The main office, located at 25 rue des Pyramides, has been completely renovated and now displays the new typographic design.
+The main office, located at 25 rue des Pyramides, has been completely renovated and now displays the new logotype.
 The interior design has been carried out by french agency Intangibles.

 The previous graphic layout was based on the combination of a picture of the Eiffel Tower and a photo of Paris, making color the main differentiating element.